Creating a license for an offline environment

 Keep your CLI tool up-to-date

-Before proceeding, please make sure you have the latest version of the CLI tool installed in Tower's Preferences -> Integration.
+Before proceeding, please make sure you have the latest version of the CLI tool installed in Tower's Settings -> Integration.

 A Sample Workflow